Celebrate Cozumel independence and enjoy low crowds and plenty of tranquility during these two awesome months to visit Cozumel Quintana Roo Mexico.

 A shady nap in a beach-side traditional Mayan hammock, perhaps…

-The Cozumel water temperatures are also very warm, so diving is even more liberating when even those of us who get cold easily are finally able to dive in a rashguard (or, ok, for me a lighter 3mm wetsuit).
+The water temperatures are also very warm during these months, so Cozumel scuba diving is even more liberating when even those of us who get cold easily are finally able to dive in a dive skin or rashguard (or, ok, for me a lighter 3mm wetsuit).

 But I’ll take it – it’s so nice to forego my typical warmer layers of thermal diving gear.